gmadharh/gmadharh/README.md

 # 💫 About Me:
 Early on, I've always been interested in making stuff on computers.
-It started with a Minecraft server and plugins.<br>I've graduated in <b>Computer Science</b> from the <b>University of Guelph</b> in 2022, quickly entered the industry, and have continued building stuff. 🙌<br>
+It started with a Minecraft server and plugins.<br>I've graduated in <b>Computer Science</b> from the <b>University of Guelph</b> in 2022, quickly entered the industry, and have continued building stuff. 🙌<br><br>

 ## 🌐 Connect with me: